 The highlight of the visit for me was talking with the many docents available to answer questions and talk about their experience in the U.S. military.
 Make time to ask these men about their service.
 I spoke to a World War II veteran who stormed the beach in Normandy on D-day and earned a purple heart for wounds he obtained there.
 It was an experience I will never forget.

-Tips for your tour of the USS Midway Museum
+Tips for your tour

 Once you enter the museum, head straight up the stairs or elevator to the flight deck and start your tour at the Captain’s Bridge.
 This special 3o-minute guided tour takes you through the control center of the ship and is very popular.
 Children must be 42 inches tall to tour the Captain’s Bridge.